hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-002 Perform Changes Process/CM01-002-02 Revision Control.md

 ### Definition
 **Revision Control** is the practice of performing and recording changes to data with **revisions**.
 This procedure presents an iterative activity set that can be used to make changes to data in a controlled fashion.

 A revision is a baseline of a **Configuration Item** (CI) in a Product Lifecycle Management tool (PLM) that is released for use by all company functions (Manufacturing, Supply) .
 Revisions are executed with **Engineering Change Orders** and always require internal and external review before release.
+The person or organization responsible for approving new revisions and the commitment of resources is known as the **Approving Authority**, and can be either an internal entity (Project Engineer, Program Manager) or external entity (Customer).

+ **Internal Review** (and **Peer Review**, if applicable to the product/project) checks the technical aspects of change (*can we do it?*) and the business tradeoff (*should we do it?*).

+ Revision Control ensures quality and timely updates to baselined CIs to support project execution.

 ### When to use Revision Control

 Revision Control is required when performing modifications to be released in a new revision.
-Changes to a baselined **Configuration Item** are not usable by the company until released in a new revision.
+Any identified changes to an approved baseline of a **Configuration Item** are not usable by the company until released in a new revision.
 For example:

-* Supply Chain needs a new revision of a parts list to order a replacement for an **End of Life** (EOL) component.
+* Supply Chain needs a new revision of a parts list to procure a replacement for an **End of Life** (EOL) component.
 * Systems Engineering needs a new revision of a qualification test report to reference the test results in a Requirements Verification Matrix.

 In general, the rules governing when and how to revise CIs are determined by contractual requirements.

 ### Best Practices

-####
+#### Maintain open line of communication with Approval Authority

 #### Track progress of draft revisions with Version Control